-This section's lists provide resources on Python popularity, general use, and history.
-(I'd call these "curated," but that label has lately joined the pantheon of obnoxiously-overused jargon.)
+This section's lists provide selected resources on Python popularity, general use, and history.

-Python continues to enjoy an active and even vigorous community today, some two decades after its launch.
-It is generally considered to be one of the top 5 or 10 most widely used programming languages in world, and is still growing in popularity by most metrics, including the following (updated in 2017):
+Python continues to enjoy an active and even vigorous community today, more than two decades after its launch.
+It is generally considered to be one of the top 5 or 10 most widely-used programming languages in world, and is still growing in popularity by most metrics, including the following (updated in 2017):

 There are hundreds (or thousands) of Python resources on the Web.
 For more information, either run a search or browse these assorted links: